ethanbradley/nihpc-documentation/docs/Getting Started.md

     ![PuTTy X11](assets/PuTTy2.png)

   3. Only if you are connecting from outside the QUB campus, click on the tab "Connection - SSH - Auth".
 At the bottom, go to the box "Private key file for authentication", and click on "Browse".
-Select your private-key file "my-kelvin-key.ppk".
+Select your private-key file `my-kelvin-key.ppk`.

     ![PuTTy Auth](assets/PuTTy3.png)